rbn42/KvArcDolphin/README.md

 This kvantum theme is created for dolphin.
-It is based on KvArc, patched with transparent background, Lenny's toolbar and KvRoughGlass's rounded corner.
+It is based on KvArc, patched with transparent background, the shadow of Lenny's toolbar and KvRoughGlass's rounded corner.

 ![](screenshot.png)